THE BOOKS OF THE BIBLE

 Firstly, the Holy Spirit is the Principal Author, and through the human author, He causes to be written everything that he wanted, and only those things that he wanted - no more, no less.
 Everything necessary to convey the message, including the language and expressions necessary to convey the message properly, all come from Him.
 Of course, because He is using a human instrument to accomplish this task, each book of Holy Scripture will also betray the characteristic style, temperament, and emotions of its human author.
 That's alright, because God takes them into account in conveying His message.

 Secondly, the Holy Spirit being its Principal Author, every book of Holy Scripture teaches infallibly the truth which God wanted to put in writing for the sake of our salvation.
 So, it is not just any truth, but the truth profitable for our salvation, that is infallibly protected by divine inspiration.
 This means that matters of a purely historical or scientific interest, that have no bearing on our eternal salvation, are not necessarily the object of divine inspiration, and there can be errors in Holy Scripture in that respect.
 In the book of Genesis, for example, we read that God created the world in six days.
-Many people today criticize the Bible for saying that.
+Many people criticize the Bible for saying that.
 They believe that creation in six days is, to say the least, not likely.
 It probably took longer than six days for the world to be formed.
 But the important question to ask is this: Is the knowledge of how long it took for the world to be formed really the one that matters for our salvation?
 God's purpose in telling the story of creation is not to teach history, science or physics.
 His purpose was to reveal the important truth that the world did not exist on its own; that He was the origin of all things.
 The knowledge that we, too, came from Him is the one that will have an impact and relevance to our relationship with Him.
 And that is what was infallibly revealed by Genesis.
-The six days of creation could just be a literary device that God used to convey His message to primitive people.
-By means of this device - which modern charlatans discredit as "unscientific" - God revealed infallibly that the world was not formed by haphazard forces or blind chance, but that it was orderly formed by Him.
+By using this story He revealed infallibly that the world was not formed by haphazard forces or blind chance, but that it was orderly formed by Him.
+Probably the six days of creation was wisely used by God to teach the sanctification of the Sabbath, for He rested on the seventh day.
+The Holy Spirit was teaching religion, not physics.
 The situation is different in the case of the story of Adam and Eve.
-Careful readers of Holy Scripture see the imagery of a tree at the middle of the garden, and a serpent on its branch, as imaginative but not entirely fictional.
-For the story of Adam and Eve is an allegory of something historically factual, and reveals how sin entered into the world at the very beginning of the human race.
+It can be admitted that the imagery of a tree at the middle of the garden, and a serpent on its branch, is imaginative.
+But it is not entirely fictional, for the story of Adam and Eve is an allegory of something historically factual, and reveals how sin entered into the world at the very beginning of the human race.
 That there was just a single pair of human parents involved in the story is a revealed truth as well, and is opposed to the scientific theory of polygenism so popular among many evolutionists today.
 This new theory suggests that there were several pairs of hominids that gave rise to the present human population.
 This theory is incompatible with the reality of Original Sin, which presupposes a single pair of human parents.
-In 1950 Pope Pius XII, in his Encyclical Humani Generis, warned Catholics who use the evolutionary model to be careful in applying that model to the origin of man.
+In 1950, in his Encyclical Humani Generis, #37, Pope Pius XII warned Catholics who use the evolutionary model to be careful in applying that model to the origin of man.